We've taken winter's best fruit and created fresh, easy ways to serve it, from marmalade to panna cotta.

-Tequila, lime, and coconut are a tropical trio in this summery dessert.
-Garnish with powdered sugar and lime rind curls for
+First up, Tequila-Lime-Coconut Macaroon Bars.
+A tropical trio makes this a summery dessert.
+Garnish with powdered sugar and lime rind curls for an impressive finish.

-Your family will definitely want to rise, shine, and dine when they smell these Easy Orange Rolls baking in the oven.
+Your family will definitely want to rise, shine, and dine when they smell these rolls baking in the oven.

-These muffins will become your most demanded breakfast recipe.
+These muffins will become your most requested breakfast recipe.
 To make them even more delicious, just add this sweet drizzle

 over them when they are warm: Stir together 1 cup powdered sugar and 1 1/2 Tbsp. lemon juice.